 - 2.1.
-CAEP, through the Accreditation Council, has sole responsibility for granting CAEP Accreditation to an EPP, and for supporting and overseeing legacy NCATE- and TEAC- accredited EPPs in good standing through continuous accreditation and the CAEP Eligibility processes described below. - 2.2.
+CAEP, through the Accreditation Council, has sole responsibility for granting CAEP Accreditation to an EPP, and for supporting and overseeing NCATE- and TEAC- accredited EPPs in good standing through continuous accreditation and the CAEP Eligibility processes described in CAEP policy. - 2.2.
 The process required for national accreditation by CAEP is outlined in the policies and procedures of CAEP and the Accreditation Council, both of which may be revised from time to time.
-It is the responsibility of DEED and any EPP seeking CAEP Accreditation to stay informed of any such changes as they may impact the CAEP Accreditation process from the time of their adoption or publication.
+It is the responsibility of the State and any EPP seeking CAEP accreditation to stay informed of any such changes as they may impact the CAEP accreditation process from the time of their adoption or publication.

-3. DEED's Responsibility for Program Approval
+3. State's Responsibility for Program Approval